 Full Diocesan Pastoral Plan Now Online - The Word Who is Life

 Bishop Richard launched the Diocesan Pastoral Plan on 18th September to Clergy and Diocesan staff following Mass in Arundel Cathedral.
-He is now in the process of visiting all 13 deaneries between now and Christmas.
+He has now visited all 13 deaneries before Christmas.

 You can read the Pastoral Plan, The Word Who is Life, here.